Introduction

 What should I do if I encounter rocky soil while digging for conduit?

-Yes, if you encounter rocky soil, consider using a power auger or a jackhammer to break through the rock, ensuring you still meet the required depth for safety and compliance.
+If you come across rocky soil, try using a power auger or a jackhammer to break through the rock while making sure you reach the required depth for safety and compliance.

 Are there specific tools recommended for measuring burial depth accurately?

-Yes, if you want to measure burial depth accurately, use a measuring tape or a depth gauge tool to ensure you adhere to the required standards.
+To measure burial depth accurately, a measuring tape or a depth gauge tool will help you stick to the required standards.

 What are the consequences of not burying electrical conduit at the correct depth?

-Yes, if you do not bury electrical conduit at the correct depth, you risk damaging the conduit, which can lead to electrical hazards, fines, or the need for costly repairs.
+Not burying electrical conduit at the correct depth can lead to damage, resulting in electrical hazards, fines, or expensive repairs.

 Can I use PVC conduit in areas with high moisture levels?

-No—use a conduit material rated for wet conditions, such as rigid metal conduit or specific types of PVC designed for moisture exposure, to ensure safety and compliance.
+For areas with high moisture, it’s best to use a conduit material rated for wet conditions, like rigid metal conduit or specific types of PVC designed for moisture exposure, to ensure safety and compliance.